jacomyal/domino.js/README.md

 ### How to use it

-To use it, clone the depository:
+To use it, clone the repository:

 ```
 git clone git@github.com:jacomyal/domino.js.git